 In addition, beginning in February 2014, five purported shareholder derivative complaints were filed in the United States District Court for the District of Utah.
 On May 1, 2014, the court issued an order consolidating the derivative actions, appointing plaintiffs Amos.
 C. Acoff and Analisa Suderov as co-lead plaintiffs in the consolidated action, and appointing the law firms Bernstein Litowitz Berger & Grossmann LLP and The Weiser Law Firm, P.C. as co-lead counsel for the plaintiffs in the consolidated action.
 On July 25, 2014, a consolidated derivative complaint was filed.
-The Company has moved to dismiss or stay the case; plaintiffs have opposed the motion.
-A hearing on that motion is scheduled for May 28, 2015.
+The Company moved to dismiss or stay the case, which the plaintiffs opposed.
+A hearing on that motion was held on July 17, 2015, and the court stayed the derivative action pending a resolution in the securities class action lawsuit and denied the motion to dismiss without prejudice to renewing the motion when the stay is lifted.
 The consolidated derivative complaint purports to assert claims on behalf of Nu Skin Enterprises, Inc. for, inter alia, breach of fiduciary duties for disseminating false and misleading information, failing to maintain adequate internal controls, unjust enrichment, abuse of control, and gross mismanagement against M. Truman Hunt, Ritch N. Wood, Steven J. Lund, Nevin N. Andersen, Neil H. Offen, Daniel W. Campbell, Andrew W. Lipman, Patricia A. Negrón, Thomas R. Pisano, and nominally against Nu Skin Enterprises, Inc. The consolidated derivative complaint also purports to assert claims on behalf of Nu Skin Enterprises, Inc. for breach of fiduciary duty for insider selling and misappropriation of information against Messrs.
 Wood, Lund and Campbell.
-The consolidated derivative complaint alleges that, inter alia, the defendants allowed materially false and misleading statements to be made regarding their sales operations in and financial results derived from Mainland China, including purportedly operating a pyramid scheme based on illegal multi-level marketing activities, and that certain defendants sold common stock on the basis of material, adverse non-public information.
+The consolidated derivative complaint alleges that, inter alia, the defendants allowed materially false and misleading statements to be made regarding their sales operations in and financial results derived from Mainland China, including purportedly operating a pyramid scheme based on illegal multi-level marketing activities, and that certain defendants sold common stock on t